AbdullahAlTowsif/group-study-client/README.md

 ## Live URL

-You can view the live project here:
+You can view the live project here (client): https://group-study-1086a.web.app/ You can view the live project here (server): https://group-study-server-nine.vercel.app/

 ## Key Features